This document contains the commonly asked questions regarding the Oracle TimesTen In-Memory Database products

 Yes, the Oracle TimesTen In-Memory Database (TimesTen) is used by many customers today as a standalone database at the application tier.
 TimesTen provides full transactional support for SQL operations and the transaction logs are persisted to disk for recovery (the database is always in memory).

 Yes, this is the Oracle database option ' Oracle In-Memory Database Cache".
-This database option includes the TimesTen In-Memory Database, and Cache Connect to Oracle components.
+This database option includes the TimesTen In-Memory Database, and caching technologies to enable TimesTen to be deployed as an in-memory cache database with automatic data synchronization between TimesTen and the Oracle database.

 The TimesTen In-Memory database supports standard ODBC and JDBC interfaces, as well as OCI and ADO.NET for applications to connect to the database, using SQL-92 standards.